uptonking/note4yaoo/pm-office-notion-community.md

   - On the other hand, it does relieve the team of the burden of appointing a merge gatekeeper of changes.
 In which case, simultaneous editing helps.
 - I would assume that when writing async, the merging and keeping the history is more important to not cause any unexpected overwrites when you have been writing offline for some time and sync your changes back
   - I suspected there might be a blind spot in my reasoning while writing those tweets, and this very well may be it!
 Offline-first text could totally be difficult at block level.
   - Still feels like it would be very difficult to solve with a generalized system, though.
 Like the final paragraph would diverge inline as changes come in with no respect for meaning.
-Manual mege at the block level might still be a better UX.
+Manual merge at the block level might still be a better UX.
 - Is there a tool/library that can handle ordered trees out of the box that you know of?
 Thx
   - Depends on how you want to query it...
 The framework I'm building uses schema based data which doesn't handle recursive nesting, but could represent a graph by ID references and query each level iteratively.
 Not ideal.
 Classics like YJS probably better.
 Check GUN too.
 - collaborative text is good because its a list type that people are already familiar with! turns out we can build arbitrary JSON out of lists (like what Automerge and Yjs have done) which allow you to synchronize state of entire applications